Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: Introduction

 \section{Introduction}

-With the great success of Bitcoin~\cite{bitcoin}, considerable attention has been paid to the emerging concepts of blockchain technology~\cite{blockchain-wiki}.
-However, the usage scenario of Bitcoin is limited, as the main applications of Bitcoin is storing and transferring values~\cite{efanov2018all}.
-The appearance of Ethereum~\cite{ethereum} at the end of 2015 changed the limitation of blockchain-based systems.
-Ethereum leverages a technology named \textit{smart contracts}, which are Turing-complete programs that run on the blockchain.
-The blockchain technology gives immutable, self-executed, and decentralized features to the smart contract, which means smart contracts cannot be modified once deployed to the blockchain, even by the creators of the contracts.
-These features ensure the trustworthiness of smart contracts and make this technology attractive to developers.
-By utilizing smart contracts, developers can easily develop Decentralized Applications (\emph{DApps})~\cite{dapp}.
-By Apr.
-2020, millions of smart contracts have been applied to different areas, such as IoT~\cite{chen2018iot}, financial~\cite{erc20}, gaming~\cite{cryptokitties}, and data security~\cite{velner2017smart}.
+With the great success of Bitcoin~\citep{bitcoin}, considerable attention has been paid to the emerging concepts of blockchain technology~\citep{blockchain-wiki}.
+However, the usage scenario of Bitcoin is limited, as the main application of Bitcoin is storing and transferring monetary values~\citep{efanov2018all}.
+The appearance of Ethereum~\citep{ethereum} at the end of 2015 removed many of the limitations of blockchain-based systems.
+Ethereum leverages a technology named \textit{smart contracts}, which are Turing-complete programs that run on the blockchain~\citep{Ethereum_yellow_paper}.
+Blockchain technology gives immutable, self-executed, and decentralized features to these smart contracts.
+This in turn means that smart contracts \emph{cannot be modified once deployed to the blockchain}, and all of their execution depends on this immutable code.
+Running these smart contracts across highly distributed servers costs \emph{``gas"}, which in turn costs money.
+These features ensure the trustworthiness of smart contracts and make the technology attractive to developers and users.
+By utilizing smart contracts, developers can easily develop Decentralized Applications (\emph{DApps})~\citep{dapp}, which have been applied to different areas, such as IoT~\citep{chen2018iot}, financial~\citep{erc20}, gaming~\citep{cryptokitties}, and data security domain~\citep{velner2017smart}.